HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="top_vendors.sql"
 ) }}

 Our analysis counted 145 separate ecommerce platforms (compared to [116 in last year's analysis](../2019/ecommerce#ecommerce-platforms)).
 Out of these, only 9 platforms have market share of greater than 0.1%.
 WooCommerce is the most common ecommerce platform and has maintained its number one position.
-Wix appears in this analysis for the first time this year after Wappalyzer started identifying it as ecommerce platform from 30th Jun 2019.
+Wix appears in this analysis for the first time this year, after Wappalyzer started identifying it as ecommerce platform from 30th Jun 2019.

 ### Top enterprise ecommerce platforms

-While it is difficult to discern a platform's precise tier let us highlight four vendors who focus heavily on the Enterprise tier - Salesforce, HCL, SAP, and Oracle.
+While it is difficult to discern a platform's precise tier let us highlight four vendors who focus heavily on the Enterprise tier—Salesforce, HCL, SAP, and Oracle.

 {{ figure_markup(
   image="enterprise-ecommerce-platforms.png",